Siege of Sokolac: Background

-After the death of Hungarian king Matthias Corvinus, Frankopan noble family attempted reassert their control over the town of Senj.
-Hungarian king earlier confiscated this town from them in order to form Senj capitancy whose objective was to defend the region from both Ottomans and the Venice.
-In spite of Frankopan's attempts take te city, the citizens of Senj themselves did not want to come under Frankopan rule, for which they complained to pope, as well as the king, who promised them help.
-Emerik Derenčin and Ivan Both were soon appointed bans of Croatia, with task of deterring Frankopans from taking Senj.
+After the death of Hungarian king Matthias Corvinus, the Frankopan noble family attempted to reassert their control over the town of Senj.
+The Hungarian king earlier confiscated this town from them in order to form a Senj capitancy whose objective was to defend the region from both the Ottomans and Venice.
+In spite of Frankopan's attempts to take the city, the citizens of Senj themselves did not want to come under Frankopan rule, for which they complained to the pope, as well as the king, who promised them help.
+Emerik Derenčin and Ivan both were soon appointed bans of Croatia, with the task of deterring Frankopans from taking Senj.

 Siege

-Upon learning that ban's army is on its way to relieve Senj, Frankopans cancelled their attempts to take Senj and withdrew to their castle of Sokolac.
+Upon learning that the ban's army was on its way to relieve Senj, Frankopans cancelled their attempts to take Senj and withdrew to their castle of Sokolac.
 Two Croatian bans came after them to Sokolac.
-As bans were inspecting around castle to find the weakspots in its walls, Both approached too close to the castle walls and got struck by a gunfire which killed him.
-Both's death enraged other commanders, who decided to undertake much larger siege and ordered construction of siege engines.
+As the bans were inspecting around the castle to find weak spots in its walls, both approached too close to the castle walls and got struck by gunfire which killed them.
+Both of their deaths enraged other commanders, who decided to undertake a much larger siege and ordered construction of siege engines.

 Leaving the siege

-In the meantime, Derenčin received information that Ottoman army entered Croatian lands.
-Ottoman sources also claim that Anž Frankopan invited Ottomans to Croatia, because ban's army ravaged his possessions.
+In the meantime, Derenčin received information that an Ottoman army entered Croatian lands.
+Ottoman sources also claim that Anž Frankopan invited the Ottomans to Croatia, because the ban's army ravaged his possessions.
 Derenčin therefore quickly made peace with most of the Frankopans (except for Anž Frankopan), so they could together confront the Ottoman army.
 The events that followed led to the Battle of Krbava field.